Multi-Robot Trajectory Planning with Feasibility Guarantee and Deadlock Resolution: An Obstacle-Dense Environment: Introduction

-\begin{itemize} \item[$\bullet$] A novel safe corridor constituted by a sequence of polyhedron is proposed for obstacle avoidance, and it is formed via an online method, different from those offline ones as in \cite{Toumieh2022,Gao2020}.
-In contrast to the rectangular safe corridor in \cite{Park2020,Park2022,Li2021}, the presented corridor provides a more reasonable planning space by considering the motion tendency of robots and the distribution of obstacles in the environment.

-\item[$\bullet$] Different from \cite{Chen2022} where the deadlock resolution is performed in a free space, this work considers an obstacle-dense environment, which is evidently more challenging.
-In addition, the penalty term related to the warning band is replaced by a quadratic one which considerably mitigates the computation time.
+\begin{itemize} \item[$\bullet$] The proposed online generation of safe corridor as a sequence of polytopes has a much higher utilization of the workspace than the cubic safe corridor proposed in~\cite{Park2020,Park2022}.
+It is shown to reduce computational cost and increase safety margin, compared with~\cite{Deits2015}.

+\item[$\bullet$] The proposed dynamic-priority mechanism resolves potential deadlocks whenever the adaptive right-hand rule \cite{Chen2022} is invalidated due to static obstacles.

-\item[$\bullet$] Comparisons with state-of-the-art results \cite{Park2022,Zhou2021,Jesus2021} are made in several cluttered scenarios, illustrating that the proposed method has a better performance in terms of guaranteeing the collision avoidance as well as handling the deadlock problem.
+\item[$\bullet$] Comparisons with several state-of-the-art methods \cite{Jesus2021,Zhou2021,Park2022} are made in non-trivial cluttered scenarios.
+It is validated that the proposed method has a better performance in terms of guaranteeing collision avoidance as well as handling deadlocks. \item[$\bullet$] Extensive hardware experiments are conducted to validate the real-time performance, including eight nano-quadrotors navigating in obstacle-dense 3D scenarios, as shown in Fig.~\ref{8-cube-framework}.

-\item[$\bullet$] Hardware experiments are executed to verify the validation in real-world cases, including eight crazyfiles passing though a 3D framework (Fig.~\ref{8-cube-framework}), four crazyfiles transitting in a polygonal environment, and six and eight robots going through ``H"-and ``n"-shaped narrow passages.

 \end{itemize}